27672057568

 Access blocked websites

-You may find that certain websites are blocked for certain reasons or because you’re in a particular location — such as while you’re at school or at work.
-VPNs help you get around content blocks so you can access blocked websites, even if you’re somewhere that restricts access to certain sites.
+You may find that some websites are blocked for certain reasons or because you’re in a particular location, such as at school or work.
+VPNs help you get around content blocks so you can access blocked websites.

 Avoid censorship